breyerjs/jacksonbreyer/posts/close-enough.md

 First, people are _really bad_ at estimating, especially when the variables get complex.
 How can I predict that we'll discover a rare-but-urgent edge case that adds a week to the project?
 Or that someone will get sick?

 So maybe I need to be less precise.
-Maybe instead of "26 days", I need to give an estimate of "around a month."
+Maybe instead of "26 days," I need to give an estimate of "around a month."

 But what about those ~four days that we've glossed over?